kristenvaccaro/antisocial-computing/schedule.md

 ## Week 2: Interviews
 #### Monday
 Knott "Interviews in the Social Sciences" Nature Reviews Methods Primers 2022
 #### Wednesday
-Steen "You Can (Not) Say What You Want: Using Algospeak to Contest and Evade Algorithmic Content Moderation on TikTok" Social Media + Society 2023
+Haimson "The Online Authenticity Paradox: What Being “Authentic” on Social Media Means, and Barriers to Achieving It" CSCW 2021
 #### Friday
-Wan "Hashtag Re-Appropriation for Audience Control on Recommendation-Driven Social Media Xiaohongshu (Rednote)" CHI 2025
+Li "From "Time to BeReal” to “Let Me Post My BeFake:” A Case of Operationalizing Authenticity Through Design" CSCW 2025

 ## Week 3: Surveys
 #### Monday